Bookbot

 • 13 heures de lecture

 He's a trickster, a player, a jester.
 His handshake's like a pact with the devil, his smile like a crack in the clouds; he's watching you now and he's gone when you turn.
 Tyll Ulenspiegel is here!
-In a village like every other village in Germany, a scrawny boy balances on a rope between two trees.
-He's practising.
-He practises by the mill, by the blacksmiths; he practises in the forest at night, where the Cold Woman whispers and goblins roam.
-When he comes out, he will never be the same.
-Tyll will escape the ordinary villages.
-In the mines he will defy death.
-On the battlefield he will run faster than cannonballs.
-In the courts he will trick the heads of state.
-As a travelling entertainer, his journey will take him across the land and into the heart of a never-ending war.
-A prince's doomed acceptance of the Bohemian throne has European armies lurching brutally for dominion and now the Winter King casts a sunless pall.
-Between the quests of fat counts, witch-hunters and scheming queens, Tyll dances his mocking fugue; exposing the folly of kings and the wisdom of fools.
-With macabre humour and moving humanity, Daniel Kehlmann lifts this legend from medieval German folklore and enters him on the stage of the Thirty Years' War.
-When citizens become the playthings of politics and puppetry, Tyll, in his demonic grace and his thirst for freedom, is the very spirit of rebellion - a cork in water, a laugh in the dark, a hero for all time
+In a village like every other in Germany, a scrawny boy balances on a rope between two trees, practicing by the mill and blacksmiths, and in the forest at night, where the Cold Woman whispers.
+When he emerges, he will never be the same.
+Tyll will escape the ordinary, defying death in the mines and outrunning cannonballs on the battlefield.
+As a travelling entertainer, his journey leads him through a land engulfed in a brutal war.
+A prince's doomed acceptance of the Bohemian throne sets European armies in conflict, casting a sunless pall over the land.
+Amidst the quests of fat counts, witch-hunters, and scheming queens, Tyll dances his mocking fugue, exposing the folly of kings and the wisdom of fools.
+With macabre humor and moving humanity, the author lifts this legend from medieval German folklore, placing him in the context of the Thirty Years' War.
+As citizens become pawns in the game of politics, Tyll, with his demonic grace and thirst for freedom, embodies the spirit of rebellion—a cork in water, a laugh in the dark, a timeless hero.

 Tyll